 When can I withdraw from my TFSA?

-TFSAs are very flexible when it comes to withdrawals unlike RRSPs.
-So you can withdraw from your TFSA any time without worrying about any tax impact.
+Unlike RRSPs, TFSAs are very flexible when it comes to withdrawals since there are no withholding taxes.
+So you can withdraw from your TFSA any time without worrying about any tax implications.

 Does TFSA withdrawals affect contribution room?